 I’m thinking of ending things.
 These are the first words of dialogue in writer-director Charlie Kaufman’s new feature film.
 They are not spoken aloud but murmured internally, within the mind of a young woman (Jessie Buckley) who is about to meet the parents of her boyfriend, Jake (Jesse Plemons).
 The couple seems to have an intense connection; so why, she wonders, is she thinking of ending things?
 It’s only six weeks into the relationship.
 (Or is it seven?
 She’s going to say seven, if anyone asks.)
 There’s nothing wrong with Jake, of course.
 He's a smart guy, a stable guy, a nice guy – she reminds herself of his essential niceness several times.
 Still, the thought has arrived, and now she must contend with the cancerous sensation of inevitability that appears in its wake.
 Something is ineffably wrong.
 And so she’s thinking of ending things.

 Every Charlie Kaufman feature is, in one respect or another, a smudged porthole that peers into the murky mindscape of the notoriously dyspeptic filmmaker.
 This has especially been the case since Kaufman moved behind the camera with his 2008 directorial debut, Synechdoche, New York, a surreal, existentialist masterpiece that plunged, Inception-like, into the Russian nesting doll of the filmmaker’s neuroses.
 Anomalisa, the 2011 stop-motion feature Kaufman co-directed with Duke Johnson, is only sunnier in a relative sense – that film being, after all, a desolate comic fable about the dead-eyed banality that inexorably creeps into all human relationships.
 I’m Thinking of Ending Things is the first Kaufman-directed feature that he adapted from another writer’s work, but it’s clear why Canadian author Ian Reid’s 2016 novel resonated with the filmmaker.
-A dreamlike psychological horror story, Reid’s book is dense with winding ruminations and conversations in which the protagonist’s own mind seems as inscrutable as a phantom stranger.
+A dreamlike psychological horror story, Reid’s book is dense with winding ruminations in which the protagonist’s own mind seems as inscrutable as a phantom stranger.

 In the film, Buckley’s character is only credited as Young Woman.
 Her name is Lucy or Louisa or maybe Yvonne.
 She’s been receiving ominous voicemails from an unknown caller recently, all impossibly originating from her own number, and her smartphone can’t seem to decide how to label these missed calls.
 (The color of her sweater also keeps changing from scene to scene, a vexing detail that proves to be among the mildest of the film’s oneiric mutations.)
 Like the pleading, unanswered telephone calls that descend through Diane Selwyn’s layers of feverish denial in Mulholland Drive (2001), these voicemails hint at the unstable character of the universe in I’m Thinking of Ending Things.
 What begins as a tragicomic domestic scenario soon evolves into something else entirely, a nightmare of dissolving identities and Möbius-strip unrealities.
 It is Kaufman’s most unrelenting, oppressive, and challenging film to date, as both a director and screenwriter.
 It is not to be missed.